NateEag/.emacs.d/readme.rst

 Nate Eagleson's Emacs Config
 ============================

-Ever since Dr. Thang Bui told his C++ programming class to use it for writing programs in the Sun lab, Emacs has been my editor.
+Ever since [Dr. Bui](http://cs.hbg.psu.edu/~bui/) told our C++ programming class to use it for programming in the Sun lab, Emacs has been my editor.

 On that first encounter, I was put off by its user interface, which is obscurantist at best.
 I discovered that the default install is incredibly